About Northwestern Engineering

 Design is an essential skill of whole-brain engineers.
 Our view of design is broad: it extends seamlessly from research and product design to systems design and the design of services, and it includes such areas as health care systems, financial products, and architecture.

-Design thinking is a key pillar of right-brain thinking at McCormick.
+Design thinking is a key pillar of right-brain thinking for engineers at Northwestern.
 Engineering teaches problem solving, design teaches problem framing.
 Design thinking is the ability to see and solve the real problem behind the perceived problem.
 We teach our engineers to study the problem, frame the correct problem, ideate and prototype solutions, then communicate the story and idea behind the solution in meaningful ways.

 We focus on human-centered design, taking a unified approach to problem solving that draws from the domains of engineering, social science, and psychology.
 Our collaborative research program brings together leading faculty graduate students from across the University to advance design research.
 Our programs extend from project courses and certificates to degree and graduate programs that focus on integrating design in all forms of human endeavor.